 Yealands is the country’s sixth largest wine exporter and a major player in the Marlborough wine industry.
-The total internal rate of return, including dividends and the appreciation in the value of equity in three years of Marlborough Lines ownership equates to 25.6 per cent.
-The profits from the investment has enabled the Trust to pass on a return to our customers with a payout in February this year.
+The total internal rate of return, including dividends and the appreciation in the value of equity in three years of Marlborough Lines ownership equates to approx 15 per cent.
+The value of the MEPT distribution is based on the performance of MLL and its investments.

 Marlborough Lines core business is well-managed and its electricity distribution network assets are well-maintained.
 The funds available for investment were surplus to the funds needed to deliver electricity in our region.

 Marlborough Lines informed us that they had done due diligence in exploring investing in other electricity networks but in the interests of generating a strong investment portfolio a decision was made to diversify its investments away from the electricity industry.

 We supported this investment in a local and successful enterprise, putting money back into the region and a company that employs local people and engages a diverse range of local businesses.